(914) 315-7033

 Yes.
 Bat guano can harbor the fungus Histoplasma capsulatum, which causes histoplasmosis when spores are inhaled.
 Symptoms include fever, chest pain, and cough.
 Do not disturb bat guano without proper protective equipment.
 Professional decontamination is recommended.

 We strongly advise against it.
-Bat guano, raccoon feces, and rodent droppings contain pathogens that become airborne when disturbed.
+Bat guano, raccoon feces, bird and rodent droppings, and animal waste of any kind can all contain dangerous pathogens.
+Some can become airborne when disturbed.
+Others can be tracked into the living space and even accidentally ingested.
 Professional equipment (HEPA-vacs, hazmat suits, respirators) and containment procedures are needed to prevent exposure and cross-contamination.

 Most residential attic restorations are completed in 1 to 3 days depending on the size of the attic and extent of contamination.
 Larger projects may take longer.
 We schedule efficiently to minimize disruption.